-- Attainments towards the identified outcomes will be shared with parents termly through the school reporting system and Parent's Evenings.
-Parents may also find the home-school planner a useful tool to use to communicate with school staff. - Should you have any concerns regarding SEN, you will have the opportunity to make an appointment to see the SENDCo at Parents' Evening where your concerns and any additional provision can be discussed.
+- Attainment towards the identified targets will be shared with parents termly through the school reporting system and Parent's Evenings. - Should you have any concerns regarding SEND, you will have the opportunity to make an appointment to see the SENDCo at Parents' Evening where your concerns and any additional provision can be discussed.